-The fourth one is to build a company able to use RPA for a long time.
+The fourth is to build a company able to use RPA for a long time.
 By using RPA as much as possible, you will build centers of excellence over time that will be the source of new techniques and processes for your development.These centers are at the origin of employees which will configure robots, install and develop them.
-They are also the origin of people who will turn those robots on and off, who will plan their actions and their relationship with Humans.There is continuous innovation in IT, governance and security services.
+They are also the origin of people who will turn those robots on and off, who will planify their actions and their relation with the Human.There is continuous innovation in IT, governance and security services.
 Organizations committing to RPA must immediately think about building a center of excellence.

-McKinsey : How does a company choose to implement an RPA solution or an IT solution?
+McKinsey : How does a company choose to implement a RPA solution or an IT solution?
 And how do these departments interact?

-In addition, many operational managers find the implementation of a computer solution too time-consuming.
+In addition, many operational managers find that the implementation of a computer solution is too time-consuming.
 They prefer something lighter and more adaptable.
-So, a useful, inexpensive RPA solution that does not require special computer skills to install is a child’s play for a business.
+So, a useful, inexpensive RPA solution that does not require special computer skills to install it is a walk in the park for a business.
 IT departments are worried because they know the disruptive nature of RPA.
 Nevertheless, it is necessary to convince them from the beginning of the process.

-McKinsey : What do you think will be the most noticeable effect of RPA in the long run?
+McKinsey : What do you think will be the most visible effect of RPA in the long run?

 Leslie Willcocks : In the long run, RPA means that people will have a more interesting job.
 For 130 years, we have created unskilled, repetitive and boring jobs.
 Not all jobs will disappear, but only the least interesting for the human.
 It will be disruptive but companies should be able to absorb this change.
 The relationship between technology and people must change in the future for the best, and I think that RPA is one of the key tools actor of this change.